FactomWyomingEntity/prosper-pool/README.md

 ## Command-line options

-You can use `private-pool --help` to list the command-line arguments and options:
+You can use `private-pool --help` to list the command-line arguments and options.
+There are hidden commands used for development purposes.

 ```
+Launch the private pool

 Usage:
   private-pool [flags]
   private-pool [command]

 Available Commands:
-  accountant  Run the pool accountant
-  auth        Run the pegnet authenticator
   config      Write a example config with defaults
   db          Any direct db interactions can be done through this cli.
   help        Help about any command
-  miner       Launch a miner
-  stratum     Launch the stratum server
-  sync        Run the pegnet sync

 Flags:
+      --act int         Enable a custom activation height for testing mode
       --config string   Location to config (default "$HOME/.prosper/prosper-pool.toml")
   -h, --help            help for private-pool
       --log string      Change the logging level.
-Options:
-                            'trace', 'debug', 'info', 'warn',
-                            'error', or 'fatal' (default "info")
+Can choose from 'trace', 'debug', 'info', 'warn', 'error', or 'fatal' (default "info")
       --phost string    Postgres host url (default "192.168.32.2")
       --pport int       Postgres host port (default 5432)
       --rauth           Enable miners to use actual registered usernames (default true)
+      --sport int       Stratum server host port (default 1234)
       --testing         Enable testing mode

 Use "private-pool [command] --help" for more information about a command.

 ```